 [...] because it has been and continues to be in doubt who might say they were natural able to have the stated benefits, we order that he who says he is natural be born in these kingdoms, and be the son of parents who both, or at least the father, is himself born in these kingdoms, or has established residence there and in addition has lived there for a period of ten years.
-So that if the parents, both or at least the father, having been born and being natural in these kingdoms; being outside them in our service or by our command, or in passing and without having a residence outside these kingdoms.
+So that if the parents, both or at least the father, having been born and being natural in these kingdoms; being outside them in our service or by our command, or in passing and without having a residence outside these kingdoms, have a child outside them, that child will be considered natural to these kingdoms.
 Be this appliable to both legitimate and natural children or only natural; but in the case of bastards we decree and order that the qualities that conform to the above which are required of fathers, must coincide with the mothers15.